0xZakk/dad-jokes-hw/README.md

 ## Requirements

+Your application should make a random dad joke appear when the app loads.

-Your application should display a large button that, when clicked, fetches a random dad joke from the dad jokes API and displays it to the user.
-It should look as close to the image provided below.
-You could, as a bonus, have a random dad joke appear when the app loads.
+It should also display a large button that, when clicked, fetches a random dad joke from the dad jokes API and displays it to the user.
+Make it look as close to the image provided below.

 ![Dad Jokes app mock](./assets/dad-jokes.png)